 Average Calculator

-Calculate mean, median, mode, and statistical measures for any set of numbers
+Calculate the mean, median, mode, and range of any data set.

 Enter Numbers